MinShiu/Xray-Weapon-Detector/README.md

 ## Training

-All the relevant training process can be found at https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/object_detection_pascalvoc_coco/object_detection_image_json_format.ipynb
+All relevant training process can be found at https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_amazon_algorithms/object_detection_pascalvoc_coco/object_detection_image_json_format.ipynb
-Note: A sample json annotation format file is uploaded in this repo.
-Use it as a reference.
+Note: A sample json annotation format file (and it's corresponded image) is uploaded to this repo for reference.

 ## Deployment